 A power dump bed isn't all that convenient for firewood.
 Dumping just means bending over to pick up each log.
-However, for just about anything else, being able to dump from the driver's seat would be pretty cool.
+However, for just about anything else, being able to electrically dump the bed would be pretty cool.
 This Ranger is already equipped with mounts at the center of the frame and bed for a power option.
 As expected, the factory parts for this option are expensive.
 Motor-operated linear actuators are not expensive and the control for a reversing DC motor can be as simple as a double-pole, double-throw momentary switch.
 A push-button cordless remote like my winch has would be even better and require less wiring.
 Fortunately, there was a packaged deal available with the actuator, controller, and a wireless key fob.

 Even loaded with 1000 pounds the bed is not usually too difficult to dump.
 The pivot point is near the center of load.
 As long as the bed is loaded fairly evenly, it does not take a lot of effort to tilt.
 If heavier stuff is loaded to the front, or the ground isn't level, it can get more difficult.
 The powered system shouldn't allow doing something that might tear the plastic bed apart.
 For this reason a linear actuator capable of lifting up to 250 pounds should provide plenty of capacity so the unit doesn't quickly wear out.

 Careful measurements with the bed up and down appeared to indicate that 12" of travel would work best.
-This is significantly more travel than the pneumatic cylinders provide, so the 12" actuator will tilt the bed further.
+This is significantly more travel than the pneumatic cylinders provide, so a 12" actuator will tilt the bed further.
 This will make it easier to do maintenance and cleaning without having to disconnect anything.
 The fully-closed 12" linear actuator is a few inches too short to just bolt into the mounts.
 It could be partially extended and just use part of the available travel, but that is a bad idea.
 If the bed is fully closed before the cylinder runs out of travel, very bad things will happen.
 A 250 pound actuator might be strong enough to pull the mount right off the bed.
 The mechanical levers, latches, and pneumatic cylinders should be removed since the linear actuator now locks the bed in any position.

 PROBLEM - The factory mounting brackets on this Ranger have 1/2" diameter holes.
 The linear actuator has 1/4" mounting holes.